backstage/backstage/.changeset/poor-horses-approve.md

 '@backstage/plugin-scaffolder-react': patch
 ---

-Add indication that the validators are running
+Add an indication that the validators are running when clicking `next` on each step of the form.